Direct Download Links for Adobe Acrobat DC Pro/Standard + Reader

-- The trial version includes all desktop features of Acrobat Pro DC for 30 (or possibly 44) days from the time you first launch the program on your system.
+- The trial version includes all desktop features of Acrobat Pro DC for 30 days (or possibly longer) from the time you first launch the program on your system.

 - Installation of Adobe Acrobat Pro DC trial may uninstall any earlier version of Adobe Acrobat on Windows computers.
 If you want to reinstall the older release later, then you’d need your original serial number and software disc/installers.